apocalypse14/RAG-Challenge/README.md

 Storage & Retrieval: Embeddings are stored and indexed using FAISS, enabling fast retrieval of the most relevant chunks based on user queries.
 Response Generation: The relevant chunks are passed as context to GPT-Neo, which generates a coherent answer.

-Assumptions
+Assumptions:
 Markdown Structure: It is assumed that the markdown files are well-structured, with clear headers indicated by "##" and content organization.
 The outputs are mainly tested on the "git-tutorial.md".
-An ASCII-table might not be read for example, because there is no mechanism in pre-processing function.
+An ASCII-table for example might not be read, because there is no filtering mechanism for it in the pre-processing function.
 Document Size: The system is designed to handle medium-sized documents efficiently.
 For very large documents, chunking and processing times may increase.
-Context Length: The model can handle a context length of up to 512 tokens, which should be sufficient for most queries.
-The context is also limited by the sentencemodel used.
-The sentence model must bu kept constant while storing embeddings because otherwise there is a vector mismatch.
+Max_Token: The model can handle a context length of up to 512 tokens, which should be sufficient for most queries.
+The max_token_length is dependent on the embedding model used.
+On the website "https://huggingface.co/spaces/mteb/leaderboard", the ranking of embeddings models can be found.
+The model I used "all-mpnet-base-v2" can handle maximum of 514 tokens for example.
+Important: The sentence model must bu kept constant while storing embeddings because otherwise there is a vector mismatch.
+This model I chose is not significantly big (0.41GB), but also not small.
+One of the models I used "bge-small-en-v1.5" is smaller (0.12GB)than the current model I have, which makes it also faster, but it could not retrieve the relevant chunks I wanted for my context, so I opted for the smallest embedding model I could found which can also identify the relevant chunks for the query.
+Smaller models laod faster, which makes them desirable.

+Usecase: I designed the application to be a helper tool that one can use on his own computer locally to retrieve information from the documents uploaded.
+The generated answers are usually correct and always related to the context, which makes it a great tool, when one doesn't one to search through every matching word on a markdown file using "Ctrl + F".